WHAT TO DO WHEN YARD MUSHROOMS ARE OUT OF CONTROL.

-A: There are thousands of varieties, shapes, sizes, textures and colors to explore.
-Select your favorites, group them as you please, and don’t go overboard on adding supplemental water.
-Yard mushrooms typically aren’t harmful, but that doesn’t mean you should start mixing them with your salads or let your pets eat them.
-But don’t stress out; you have several options to consider:
+A: Yard mushrooms typically aren’t harmful, but that doesn’t mean you should start mixing them with your salads or let your pets eat them.
+You have several options to consider:

-You can pluck them out and dispose of them to prevent the release of spores which produce progeny mushrooms.
+- You can pluck them out and dispose of them to prevent the release of spores that produce progeny mushrooms.